Jossyking99/printf/README.md

-TEAM PROJECT
+Printf TEAM PROJECT
 by Joseph and Ciny